tryoxiss/11ty-test/src/projects/dnd_remade/attributes.md

 - **Not Tradeable**: Prohibit this item from being traded to and from NPCs.
 - **Not Marketable**: Prohibit this item from being marketed (sold for gold), to any NPC or shop.
 - **Not Lootable**: Prohibit this item from being pick-pocketed or looted from a corpose.
 It is reccommended you apply this to all critical items, as it can be frustrating to have it get lost.
 (Good DMs shouldn't make them get lost *anyway* (unless its a quest!), but it can serve as a nice reminder to that).
+- **Not Droppable**: Cannot be dropped or left behind.
-- **Soulbound**: Not Tradeable, Not Marketable, Not Lootable.
+- **Soulbound**: Not Tradeable, Not Marketable, Not Lootable, Not Dropable.
 This item will be with you, forever, weather you like it or not.
 You may be able to find a shaman who can break it, but you risk cursing it in the process!
+- **Cannot Be Teleported**: This item cannot go through teleporters, or be transported while having teleportation spells.
+- **
 - **Illegal**: Less NPCs will want to buy it, it is harder to aquire.
 Don't let the city gaurds find out!

 ## Misc Attributes